chark/game-management/Documentation~/README.md

 This will import:

 - [Default Game Manager] - script which can be used as a template for your custom game manager.
-- [Default Game Manager Prefab] - prefab which can be used as a template for your custom game manager.
-By default, it has the [Default Game Manager] component.
+- [Default Game Manager Prefab] - prefab which can be used as a template for your game manager prefab.
-- [Default Game Manager Settings Profile] - settings asset used to define how the [Default Game Manager] should load.
+- [Default Game Manager Settings Profile] - defines how the [Default Game Manager] should load.

-After importing, hit play!
-The [Default Game Manager] and the [Game Manager Settings] asset should be created automatically with correct profiles from the samples.
+After importing, open the [Game Manager Settings] asset (created at `Assets/Settings/GameManagerSettings.asset` by default) and add [Default Game Manager Settings Profile] to the **Profiles** field.
+Also make sure this profile is active.

+Run the game!

 ## Game Manager Settings

+[Game Manager Settings] asset will be created automatically for you when you install this package.
+The default location is at: `Assets/Settings/GameManagerSettings.asset`.
+[Game Manager Settings] asset defines which [Game Manager] should load and how.
+If there are more than one profiles added to this asset, the first profile which is active will be used.
+If no profiles are active or the list is empty, a no-op default profile will be utilized.

-When using a custom [Game Manager], you'll need to define a [Game Manager Settings Profile] asset to define how your manager should load:
+When you create this asset for the first time, it will have no **Profiles** added.
+To override the defaults you'll need to define a custom [Game Manager Settings Profile] asset, configure it and add to this list.
+You can create [Game Manager Settings Profile] assets the following way:

 - Right-click anywhere in the _Project Window_ and select _Create/CHARK/Game Management/Game Manager Settings Profile_.
 - Add it to the [Game Manager Settings] asset **Profiles** list.
-If you can't find the [Game Manager Settings] asset, run your game, and it should be automatically created at `Assets/Resources/GameManagerSettings.asset` path.

 <p align="center">
   <img hspace="2%" width="30%" src="game-manager-settings.png"/>